-Successful applicants have until June 30, 2025 to complete their grant deliverables.
+Successful applicants have until June 30, 2026 to complete their grant deliverables.

 Feb.
-29, 2024 - Final Applications Submission Deadline.
+28, 2025 - Final Applications Submission Deadline.
 DFI will only accept Grant Program applications that are complete and received by the submission deadline via email FEGrants@dfi.wa.gov.
 In order to be considered for a grant award, applicants must submit a complete grant application before the due date.

-March 2024 - Proposal Evaluation.
+March 2025 - Proposal Evaluation.
 The Grant Review Committee will review and consider only the application materials and proposal submitted consistent with these instructions.
 For example, any materials provided outside the formal application process will not be considered.
 Submission of complete, eligible applications does not guarantee funding.
 There are regularly more applications submitted than funding allocated for grants.

-April 2024 - Applicant Notification.
+April 2025 - Applicant Notification.
 DFI finalizes grant awards.
 Applicants will be notified of the status of their application via the email address provided in their application.

-May - June 2024 - Finalize Grant Agreements.
+May - June 2025 - Finalize Grant Agreements.
 DFI prepares the Grant Agreements and delivers to the applicant.
 Applicants sign and return the agreements along with any required documents.
 Grant Agreements must be signed by both parties to be valid.
 Each Grant Agreement will be written and monitored for compliance by DFI and will be assigned a unique number.
 It will look something like this: 102-24-123.

-July 2024 - Program Commencement.
-Work under the approved program may begin on the start date listed in the Grant Agreement.
+July 2025 - Program Commencement.
+Work under the approved program may begin on the start date listed in the Grant Agreement or when the agreement is signed by both parties - whichever is later.

-June 2025 - All work must be completed and final reports and invoices filed by June 30, 2025.
+June 2026 - All work must be completed and final reports and invoices filed by June 30, 2026.